eldapotter/eldapotter/README.md

 - 👋 Hi, I’m @eldapotter
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning to code in JavaScript
+- 🌱 I’m currently learning to code in the JavaScript programming language
 - 💞️ I’m looking to collaborate with others in the coding and documentation of apps
 - 📫 How to reach me on [Linked In](https://www.linkedin.com/in/eldapotter/)